 Infant Car Seats

 This type of safety seat is made especially for infants and positioned facing the rear of your vehicle.
-It can be used by newborns until they reach the weight and height limitation of the seat, usually until they are two years old.
+It can be used by newborns until they reach the weight and height limit of the seat, usually until they are two years old.
 It usually comes with a base or can be directly strapped in your vehicle, and doubles as a carrier.

 Depending on how fast your baby grows, you can use it for up to twenty-four months.
 Once your precious angel outgrows an infant safety seat, it's time to shift to a car seat designed for toddlers and older babies.